Dyslexia Therapy Frequently Asked Questions

 - at least 700 hours of supervised clinical experience in multisensory structured language education;

 - at least 10 demonstration lessons of the practice of multisensory structured language education, each observed by an instructor from a training program that meets the requirements of the licensing rules; and

-- has successfully passed the Alliance National Registration Examination for Multisensory Structured Language Education: Therapist Level administered by ALTA.
+- has successfully passed the Academic Language Therapy Association (ALTA) Competency Exam for Multisensory Structured Language Education: Therapist Level

 2. Where do licensed dyslexia therapists and licensed dyslexia practitioners work?